Lemnos: Economy

 Lemnos has a strong husbandry tradition, being famous for the Kalathaki Limnou (PDO), a cheese made from sheep and goat milk; as well as for the Melichloro or Melipasto cheese and its yogurt.
 Fruit and vegetables that grow on the island include almonds, figs, melons, watermelons, tomatoes, pumpkins and olives.
 The main crops are wheat, barley, sesame; in fact, Lemnos was Constantinople's granary after the Byzantine Empire lost its Anatolian possessions in the 1320s.
 Lemnos also produces honey (from thyme-fed bees), but, as is the case with most products of a local nature in Greece, the produced quantities are little more than simply sufficient for the local market.
 Muscat grapes are grown widely, and are used to produce an unusual table wine that is dry yet has a strong Muscat flavor.
 Since 1985, the variety and quality of Lemnos wines have increased greatly.

 The island's economically active population in 2001 was 6,602.
 Of them, 12% were employers, 20.5% self-employed, 55.3% wage-earners, 7.1% unpaid, auxiliary family members, and 5.1% did not declare line of occupation.
 Of the economically active population, 17.9% worked in agriculture, 5.3% in light manufacturing, 11% in construction, 6.7% in hotels and restaurants, and the rest in other lines of business.
 In 2001, the island had 12,116 regular dwellings, of which 65% were stone-built, and 90.2% had pitched roofs made of red tiles.

 In antiquity, the most famous product of Lemnos was its medicinal earth.
 At one time, it was popular in western Europe under the name terra sigillata.
 This name was derived from the stamp impressed on each piece of the earth; in ancient times the stamp was the head of Artemis.
 Turks believed that a vase of this earth destroyed the effect of any poison drunk from it—a belief which the ancients attached rather to the earth from Cape Colias in Attica.
 Galen went to see the digging up of this earth; on one day in each year a priestess performed the due ceremonies, and a wagon-load of earth was dug out.
 In more recent times, the day selected was 6 August, the feast of Christ the Saviour.
 Both the Turkish khawaja and the Greek priest were present to perform the necessary ceremonies; the whole process took place before daybreak.
 The earth ws sold by apothecaries in stamped cubical blocks.
 The hill from which the earth is dug is a dry mound, void of vegetation, beside the village of Kotschinos, and about two hours from the site of Hephaestia.
 The earth was considered in ancient times a cure for old festering wounds, and for the bite of poisonous snakes.

 Transport

 The only airport is Lemnos International Airport, 18 km east of Myrina.
 The island is well served by ferries from Piraeus (Athens), Lavrio, and Thessaloniki.

+The road network consists of eight numbered provincial roads, created in 1956 while Lemnos was part of the Lesbos Prefecture.